 In 2016 Titanic Belfast won the award for Best Museum in the World.
 Belfast is the city where they built the famous RMS Titanic.
 It may seem strange to visit a museum about a ship that sank and killed over a thousand people.
 Titanic Belfast is a museum that shows the city’s history with shipbuilding.
 In April I decided to book a quick trip to Belfast.
-Coincidentally I realised I’d be in Belfast on April 14.
+Coincidentally I realized I’d be in Belfast on April 14.
 That’s the night the Titanic sank in 1912.

 Shipbuilding in Belfast

 H&W started building The Titanic for White Star Line in 1908.
-The building of the Titanic in Belfast was a huge for the city.
+The building of the Titanic in Belfast was huge for the city.
 It already had strong shipbuilding roots and had been building the best ships in the world.
 Building The Titanic created jobs for hundreds of men.
 It was going to put Belfast on the map.
 We all know that unfortunately, Titanic did not survive her maiden voyage.
 As people in Belfast would later say about the Titanic, “she was fine when she left Belfast.”

 On Board and After

 Of course, Titanic Belfast talks about the ship’s demise.
 It details some accounts of the lives lost.
 There’s a computer that will let find victims by gender and country.
 It also describes the lives of those saved, like the Unsinkable Molly Brown.
 There are theories on what caused the sinking.
 There’s a section on how safety standards on ships have changed since Titanic.
-Much of this is in regards to the number of lifeboats required on the ship.
+Much of this is in regards to the number of lifeboats required onboard.

 Titanic Belfast then goes into the discovery of the Titanic wreckage.
 There is also information about what happened to The RMS Olympic and The HMHS Britannic.
 Both ships were used in WW1.
 The Britannic was used as a hospital ship.
-It sank on Nov 21, 1916 off the coast of Kea Greece killing 30 people.
+It sank on Nov 21, 1916, off the coast of Kea, Greece killing 30 people.
 The sinking was due to an explosion from an underground mine.
 The Olympic was used as a transport ship.
 It was decommissioned in 1935 and then demolished.
 Had Titanic not sank she would have likely been used in WW1 as well.